-Corrosive element was contained using Wencon Ceramic Cream and sealing off with Wencon Hi-Temp Coating.
+The corrosive element was contained using Wencon Ceramic Cream and sealed off with Wencon Hi-Temp Coating.

-Gardit A/S our service partner and professional surface treatment company, mobilized their repair unit within 24hrs, and was able to perform the complete repair in 13 hrs., while the vessel was in port.
-Coating was cured after 12 hrs and Scrubber units could be taken back into operation.
+Gardit A/S a Wencon service partner and professional surface treatment company, mobilized their repair unit within 24hrs and was able to perform the complete repair in 13 hrs., while the vessel was in port.
+The coating was cured after 12 hrs and Scrubber units could be taken back into operation.